What Vitamins Shouldn’t Be Taken Together?

 High doses of Calcium, Zinc or Magnesium

-As noted above with the Iron and Calcium combo above, Calcium will compete for absorption with other minerals.
+As noted above with the Iron and Calcium, Calcium will compete for absorption with other minerals.
 Since Calcium can affect how your body absorbs Iron, it can also affect the absorption of Zinc and Magnesium, too.
 [4] While it’s OK to take them together in a multivitamin (which typically contains smaller doses of these minerals), it’s best to space out these supplements if you’re taking them individually.

 Copper and Zinc

 If you’re taking a Zinc supplement, don’t take it at the same time as Copper, Iron, or Phosphorus supplements.
-Instead, space them out a couple hours apart.
+Instead, space them out a couple of hours apart.
 [5] In general, large amounts of minerals taken at the same time as other minerals will reduce absorption of each other.

 What Vitamins Should You Consider Taking Together And Why?